trufflesuite/trufflesuite.com/src/blog/truffle-vs-hardhat-breaking-down-the-difference-between-ethereums-top-development-environments/index.md

 At Truffle, we remain committed to improving and simplifying the user experience for dapp developers in the Web3 ecosystem by creating developer tools, resources, and educational materials.

 To find out more about our suite of developer tools, visit the official [Truffle website](https://trufflesuite.com/).
-If you have questions, feel free to start a discussion on our https://github.com/orgs/trufflesuite/discussions.
+If you have questions, feel free to start a discussion on our [Github Discussions page](https://github.com/orgs/trufflesuite/discussions).

 We also hold weekly live-streamed sessions called [Web Unleashed](https://trufflesuite.com/unleashed/), where we build, interview folks, and discuss important developments around the ecosystem.
-Keep an eye on our Twitter for updates on the next session.
+Keep an eye on our [Twitter](https://twitter.com/trufflesuite) for updates on the next session.
 You can also find past episodes on the [Truffle Youtube channel](https://www.youtube.com/c/TruffleSuite) and the [unleashed section](https://trufflesuite.com/unleashed) of our website if you prefer written materials.